Norberto Bobbio

 Norberto Bobbio ([norˈbɛrto ˈbɔbbjo]; 18 October 1909 – 9 January 2004) was an Italian philosopher of law and political sciences and a historian of political thought.
 He also wrote regularly for the Turin-based daily La Stampa.

 Bobbio was a social liberal in the tradition of Piero Gobetti, Carlo Rosselli, Guido Calogero, and Aldo Capitini.
 He was also strongly influenced by Hans Kelsen and Vilfredo Pareto.
+He was considered one of the greatest Italian intellectuals of the 20th century.

 Early life

-Bobbio was born in Turin on October 18, 1909 to Luigi and Rosa Caviglia.
+Bobbio was born in Turin on 18 October 1909 to Luigi and Rosa Caviglia.
 The middle-class status of his family (his father was a doctor) allowed Bobbio to have a comfortable childhood.
 He wrote verses and loved Bach and Verdi's opera La traviata.
 Later, he would develop an unknown illness that caused tiredness and malaise.
 The feeling worsened with age but became an important part of his intellectual growth.

 Bobbio studied at the Liceo Classico Massimo d'Azeglio, where he met Leone Ginzburg, Cesare Pavese, and Vittorio Foa, who would all become major figures in the culture of the Italian Republic.
 From 1928, like many other youth in the era, Bobbio registered with the National Fascist Party.

 Life and views

-In high school Bobbio met Vittorio Foa, Leone Ginzburg and Cesare Pavese, and at the university he became a friend of Alessandro Galante Garrone.
+In high school, Bobbio met Vittorio Foa, Leone Ginzburg and Cesare Pavese, and at the university, he became a friend of Alessandro Galante Garrone.

 In 1942, under the Fascist regime of Benito Mussolini and during World War II, Bobbio joined the Partito d'Azione ("Party of Action"), illegal at the time, and was imprisoned in 1943 and 1944.
 He was a candidate in the 1946 Constituent Assembly of Italy elections, but failed to win a seat.
 With the party's failure in a post-war Italy dominated by the Christian Democrats, Bobbio left electoral politics and returned his focus to academia.

 He was one of the major exponents of left-right political distinctions, arguing that the Left believes in attempting to eradicate social inequality, while the Right regards most social inequality as the result of ineradicable natural inequalities, and sees attempts to enforce social equality as utopian or authoritarian.

 A strong advocate of the rule of law, the separation of powers, and the limitation of powers, he was a socialist, but opposed to what he perceived as the anti-democratic, authoritarian elements in most of Marxism.
 He was a strong partisan of the Historic Compromise between the Italian Communist Party and the Christian Democrats, and a fierce critic of Silvio Berlusconi.
 Bobbio died in Turin, the same city in which he was born and lived most of his life.